Memory usage and management

 Selective parametric analysis

 Parametric analysis refers to the practice of inserting an extra index into a model input in order to explore how outputs vary across a range of values for the given input.
-Analytica makes it easy to do this simultaneously for multiple inputs, but in the process, the dimensionality of computed results increases.
-Selective parametric analysis is the technique of performing parametric analysis on only a few inputs at a time.
-All other inputs are left at a single point; hence, only a few parametric indexes are combined in any one evaluation.
-The user of the model then repeats the process, selecting a new subset of inputs for parametric analysis, and re-evaluating the model.
-You can facilitate selective parametric analysis by utilizing Choice menu input controls for potential parametric inputs.
+Analytica makes it easy to do this simultaneously for multiple inputs, but in the process, adds an extra dimension for each parametric variable.
+Selective parametric analysis means selecting just a few inputs for parametric analysis at a time.
+Leave the other inputs at a single point.
+You can repeat the process, selecting a different subset of inputs for parametric analysis.
+First use a Tornado chart, which varies just one uncertain input at a time , to identify which are the most sensitive variables deserving of parametric analysis.
+You can facilitate selective parametric analysis by using Choice menu input controls for each potential parametric inputs.
 See Creating a choice menu.

 Configuring caching